nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Even Thanos had to read the User Guide before he learnt how to wield the power of the infinity stones...**

 **This guide will teach you the ropes so that you too can command the infinite power of Coydir the universe has never seen before!!
-Or simple feel free to look around! :p**
+Or simply feel free to look around! :p**

 ---